brickpool/hp35s/src/N/README.md

 =====================================
 This program is inspired by a third party program _"Peripherie-Bauteile des IC NE-555"_, which was design for the _HP41C_ by Burkhard Oerttel.

 The _NE555_ monolithic timing circuit producing time delays or oscillation.
-Further information on component _NE555_ can be found in the [datasheet](https://www.st.com/resource/en/datasheet/CD00000479.pdf) or in [Wikipedia](https://en.wikipedia.org/wiki/555_timer_IC).
+Further information on component _NE555_ can be found in the [datasheet](https://www.st.com/resource/en/datasheet/CD00000479.pdf) or at [Wikipedia](https://en.wikipedia.org/wiki/555_timer_IC).

 The following variables are used for both operating modes.